reshalfahsi/anchor-free-object-detection/README.md

 # Anchor-Free Object Detection

 Anchor boxes have been the prevalent way to generate candidates for the ground truth bounding boxes in the object detection problem.
 Yet, this approach is such a hassle and downright confusing.
-This tutorial leverages an object detection method named [FastestDet](https://github.com/dog-qiuqiu/FastestDet) that is lightweight and anchor-free.
-PASCAL VOC 2007 and 2012 datasets are utilized to evaluate the model's capability.
-Here, the train and validation set of both datasets is used for the train, validation, and test set in this tutorial with a ratio of 81:9:10.
-Eventually, the inference set (the test set of PASCAL VOC 2007) is used to see the qualitative performance of the model.
+This tutorial leverages an object detection method named [FastestDet](https://github.com/dog-qiuqiu/FastestDet) that is lightweight and anchor-free. ``PASCAL VOC 2007 and 2012`` datasets are utilized to evaluate the model's capability.
+Here, the train and validation set of both datasets is used for the train, validation, and test set in this tutorial with a ratio of ``81:9:10``.
+Eventually, the inference set (the test set of ``PASCAL VOC 2007``) is used to see the qualitative performance of the model.

 ## Experiment